CS Oașul Negrești-Oaș

 Club Sportiv Oașul 1969 Negrești-Oaș, commonly known as Oașul Negrești-Oaș or simply as Oașul 1969, is a Romanian amateur football club based in Negrești-Oaș, Romania.
-The club was founded in 1969, under the name of Energia Negrești-Oaș and in the best period of its history played in the second-tier, for two seasons in a row, between 2003 and 2005.
+The club was founded in 1969, under the name of Energia Negrești-Oaș and in the best period of its history played in the second-tier, for two consecutive seasons (2003 to 2005).
 Oașul is currently playing in the Liga IV.

 The club's players are known as oșenii, which means the inhabitants of Țara Oașului, a historical region of Romania situated between current administrative divisions of Satu Mare County and Maramureș County.
-The red-white-blues are the most important club of this historical region, the only one that played at the level of the second division, while the main local rival is Voința Turț (former Minerul Turț) – club which as it best reached the third-tier.
+The red-white-blues are the most important club of this historical region, the only one that played at the level of the second division, while the main local rival is Voința Turț (former Minerul Turț) – club which as it best reached the third tier.
 Other local and regional rivalries are against Olimpia Satu Mare and Minaur Baia Mare.